 You must inform Disney Cruise Line prior to sailing of any medical equipment which you wish to bring on board so that Disney Cruise Line can determine if the equipment can be carried safely on board.
 The ship cannot carry liquid oxygen or refill or supply oxygen cylinders.
 Failure to notify Disney Cruise Line of such equipment may result in that equipment not being allowed on board the ship and consequently may affect your ability to participate in the cruise.
 No more than 2 pieces of such medical equipment are allowed per stateroom and the value of such equipment must not exceed $4,000 per stateroom in total, unless agreed otherwise in writing by Disney Cruise Line.
 In the event that any such equipment is lost or damaged by the negligence of Disney Cruise Line and/or its servants or agents, then Disney Cruise Line will replace or repair such equipment at its option.

 Any problem which arises during your vacation must be raised by you at the time of the incident with a representative of Disney Cruise Line.
+Failure by you to notify Disney Cruise Line or its representative about any lack of conformity of the Cruise or Cruise Package by Disney Cruise Line may be taken into account when determining any price reduction or compensation for damages where such notice would have avoided or reduced the damage.
 If the problem is not resolved to your full satisfaction during the Cruise, to enable Disney Cruise Line to investigate your complaint fully, you need to notify Disney Cruise Line in writing not later than 28 days after your return from the Cruise.
 Failure to report your complaint within this timescale could adversely affect Disney Cruise Line’s ability to investigate and deal with your complaint and could prejudice any future claim.
 Complaints relating to EU Regulation 1177/2010 must be made to Disney Cruise Line within 2 months from the date on which the service was performed.
 Within one month Disney Cruise Line shall give notice whether or not the complaint has been substantiated, rejected or is still being considered.
 However, the time taken to provide the final reply will be no longer than 2 months from the date of the complaint.
 If the Guest is still not satisfied then he/she can refer the matter to Cruise Line International Association-UK (CLIA-UK) to investigate the Guest’s complaint.
 CLIA-UK will investigate and respond to the Guest with their decision within a reasonable amount of time.

 Disney Cruise Line, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder , in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).